apigee/lembos/docs/Anatomy_of_a_NodeJS_MapReduce_Job.md

 Below is a complete reference of all supported job properties, their type and if they are functions, their signature.

-**Note:** Anytime you see the word `wrapper` in the documentation below we are talking about a JavaScript object that mirrors the equivalent Java object.
-Below is a list of objects passed to the functions below and the link to their respective documentation:

-* Hadoop Configuration wrapper
-* Hadoop Job wrapper
-* Hadoop TaskInputOutputContext wrapper
-* Iterator

-**TODO:** Update the list above to be links to the corresponding documentation

 ```javascript
 // The module must export an object with the naming described below
 module.exports = {